DevWorksOSI/Dev-CT/README.md

 - Comes with NO GUI
 - Command Line (Terminal) Only

+# Required
+- g++
+- zip

 # Install
 - ./configure
 - make
 - make install

 # Support
-- Any issues should be emailed to support@twedev.com
+- Any issues should be emailed to support@devworksosi.com
 - Please join our site to be kept up to date on future releases.
-- www.twedev.com
+- www.devworksosi.com
+- Any issues should be posted on our <a href="https://github.com/Keldo/DCT/issues">Issue Tracker</a>